The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Typical Passengers on Flying Kiwi

 Although Flying Kiwi claims to have passengers of 16-60 years old, they mostly have passengers aged between 20 years old to 40 years old with an average being the mid-20s.
-The trips are popular with the UK and European travellers, however, you will still find the odd mix of travellers from the Americas.
+The trips are popular with UK and European travellers, however, you will still find the odd mix of travellers from the Americas.
 Group sizes are around 10-20 people per bus.

 Destinations Visited with Flying Kiwi